svanderbleek/twpgtwp/README.md

 Simple, Powerful, Lazy, Linear Time
 Rewrite rules for the Disciplined Disciple Compiler The computational origin of representation
+OPEN-ENDED EVOLUTION AS AN EMERGENT SELF-ORGANIZING SEARCH PROCESS

 ## Binary Analysis